QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	0		0		-10.00

 :code:`POT_HST_FILE_<X>`
  defines the file where the hydrodynamic stiffness matrix is stored from a WAMIT calculation.
-If this keyword is used then the hydrodynamic stiffness matrix :code:`SUB_HYDROSTIFFNESS_<X>` is populated with data from the file and any potential user defined stiffness matrix is overwritten.
+If this keyword is used then the hydrodynamic stiffness matrix :code:`SUB_HYDROSTIFFNESS_<X>` is populated with data from the file, overwriting any user-defined stiffness matrix.

 :code:`POT_RAD_FILE_<X>`
  defines the file where the radiation coefficients for the linear potential flow model are located.
 The file ending must be included.
 This determines the format of the file.
 QBlade currently supports radiation files in the WAMIT, NEMOH and BEMUse formats.